HannahStarcevich/HannahStarcevich/README.md

 ### Hi there 👋

 ### Nice to meet you!
-I am currently seeking a role as a web developer at a company where collaborate with motivated team members and strive to impact the organization's goals.
+I am currently seeking a role as a junior software engineer or web developer at a company where collaborate with motivated team members and strive to impact the organization's goals.

 I am a Full Stack Web Developer with a previous career as a Project Management Consultant at Microsoft.